laravel/docs/collections.md

 <a name="method-sortkeys"></a>
 #### `sortKeys()` {.collection-method}

-The `sortKeys` method sorts the collection by the keys of the underlying associative array:
+The `sortKeys` method sorts the collection by the keys of the associative array source:

     $collection = collect([
         'id' => 22345,